-How to get there?
+- 3 How to get to Blankenheim?

-What to do?
+What to do in Blankenheim?

+Blankenheim is a small medieval town in the Eifel region in Germany, a region popular with the beautiful nature, dreamy villages and wine trails.
+It is probably one of the most romantic regions in Germany.
 Don’t expect a lot of attractions or great museums there, just go to Blankenheim to enjoy its peacefulness and the beautiful nature.

-- Medieval half-timbered houses – they are everywhere.
+They are everywhere.
 Stroll around and enjoy this charming place.
 Go back in time and walk the cobbled streets passing under the many town gates, or even drive under one of them.

-- The source of Ahr – you would expect from a river to start flowing from a mountain, but this one starts from a cellar in a house built in 1726.
+You would expect from a river to start flowing from a mountain, but this one starts from a cellar in a house built in 1726.
 The Ahr River flows for 89 km before it gets into the Rhine.
 The valley of Ahr is absolutely gorgeous with vineyards on the hillsides, famous for the Spätburgunder grape.

-- The Castle of Blankenheim (Burg Blankenheim) – It was built in 1115 on the hill overlooking the hamlet by Gerhard I and became seat of the House of Blankenheim.
+The Castle of Blankenheim (Burg Blankenheim) was built in 1115 on the hill overlooking the hamlet by Gerhard I and became seat of the House of Blankenheim.
 For more than 100 years the castle remained abandoned following the invasion of the French troops in 1794.
 In 1936 the castle was converted into a youth hostel and still functions as such.

-- The Carnival Museum – one of the most unusual museums, located in the Gate of St. George, it hosts an exhibition dedicated to the festivities around Lent.
+The Carnival Museum is quite an unusual museum.
+It’s located in the Gate of St. George, it hosts an exhibition dedicated to the festivities around Lent.

 Walking trails around Blankenheim